 Interest on loans from CE Group companies is charged at a commercial rate.

-The Company entered into transactions, in the ordinary course of business, with companies under common control.
+The Company entered into transactions, in the ordinary course of business, with affiliated companies.
 Transactions entered into and trading balances outstanding at the year end were as follows: